Frequent testing, less contact recommended to get Hollywood cameras rolling again

 Actors, however, would not be able to wear masks or other personal protective equipment while filming.
 They would be advised to minimize scenes with close contact or use digital effects to portray intimate moments.
 TV shows also would be discouraged from filming before a live audience.

-The guidelines were developed by a task force that included representatives from Walt Disney Co, Netflix Inc, AT&T Inc’s Warner Bros and Comcast Corp’s NBCUniversal, plus unions including SAG-AFTRA, IATSE and the Directors Guild of America.
+The guidelines were developed by a task force that included representatives from Walt Disney Co (DIS.N), Netflix Inc (NFLX.O), AT&T Inc’s (T.N) Warner Bros and Comcast Corp’s (CMCSA.O) NBCUniversal, plus unions including SAG-AFTRA, IATSE and the Directors Guild of America.

 Testing is “the cornerstone” of the recommendations and rapid results will be needed, according to a statement from Directors Guild President Thomas Schlamme and the group’s national executive director, Russell Hollander.